roadsnail/Pi-ve/README.md

-#### Check Zigbee Topics
+#### Check Zigbee Topic SLR

-At this point the controller may not publish a full list of MQTT messages on the its root topic pive2mqtt/SLR which are required by Pi-ve's node-RED flow for control.
-To check the topics of messages published by the SLR, go to the web frontend screen, select the SLR device and the 'State' tab.
+At this point the controller may not publish a full list of parameters on the its root topic pive2mqtt/SLR which are required by Pi-ve's node-RED flow for control.
+To check these, go to the web frontend screen, select the SLR device and the 'State' tab.

-The topics required for the Pi-ve are shown.
-Any additional topic are unused.
+Those required are highlighted.
+Any additional parameters are unused.

 ![ZigbeeState](https://user-images.githubusercontent.com/24318993/116720889-9a311180-a9d4-11eb-9263-09312501ff00.png)

-To enable the missing MQTT messages relating to CH and HW relay control -
+To enable any missing information -

-On the SLT3 thermostat:- Press MENU button Select 'Heat' and set to 'Manual' - Then press confirm button
+On the SLT3 model thermostat:- Press MENU button Select 'Heat' and set to 'Manual' - Then press confirm button

 Similarly (for Hot Water):-

 Press MENU button Select 'Hot Water' and set to 'Always On' - Then press confirm button

-On the SLT2 thermostat:- Press top right 'menu' button marked + to enable other switches Press Heat function button (marked right arrow) until the status changes to Manual Press Hot Water funtion button (marked left arrow) until the status changes to Off
+On the SLT2 model thermostat:- Press top right 'menu' button marked + to enable other switches Press Heat function button (marked right arrow) until the status changes to Manual Press Hot Water funtion button (marked left arrow) until the status changes to Off